Queen's Park, London

-Queen's Park is an area and partial civil parish (Note: The civil parish of Queen's Park coincides with the Queen's Park electoral ward of the City of Westminster) in North West and West London, located mostly in the London Borough of Brent, and partially in the London Borough of the City of Westminster.
-Some of the area within Westminster forms a civil parish, the first to be created in London since the right of communities to establish civil parishes was enacted in 2007.
+Queen's Park is an area located mostly in the London Borough of Brent, and partially in the City of Westminster.
+An area within Westminster forms the civil parish of Queen's Park, (Note: The civil parish of Queen's Park coincides with the Queen's Park electoral ward of the City of Westminster) the first to be created in London since the right of communities to establish civil parishes was enacted in 2007.
 The area is located 4 mi north-west of Charing Cross, and centred around a 30 acre park, which opened in 1887 and was named in honour of Queen Victoria.
 The area gives its name to Queens Park Rangers football club.

 The north of Queen's Park (in the London Borough of Brent) is an area of Brondesbury Park, and one of its open spaces.
 The south is in the London borough of the City of Westminster.
-Kilburn Lane delineates the boundary between the boroughs, as well as both sides of the Queen's Park area, and the Queen's Park electoral wards for the two boroughs.
+Kilburn Lane delineates the boundary between the boroughs, as well as of the Queen's Park electoral wards for the two boroughs.

 Architecturally, Queen's Park is an important historic area, with a unified urban layout with a high level of building preservation.
 The park is a good example of a Victorian urban green space, and the surrounding streets largely comprise original two- and three-storey Victorian buildings.